The Netherlands will go into their second Group C game in good heart having won their last six matches against Austria.

 • The Matchday 1 defeat of North Macedonia means Austria's record in EURO final tournaments is now therefore W1 D2 L4 F5 A8.
 Their three goals in their opening UEFA EURO 2020 fixture were the first time they had scored more than once in a EURO finals match.

 • At UEFA EURO 2016, Austria finished bottom of Group F, losing to Hungary (0-2) and Iceland (1-2) either side of a goalless draw against eventual champions Portugal.

 • Austria's greatest achievement is a third-place finish at the 1954 World Cup in neighbouring Switzerland.
 They last qualified for a World Cup in 1998, when the tournament was staged in France.

-• Before Matchday 1, Austria had not won a game at a major finals since a 2-1 defeat of the United States in the 1990 World Cup group stage.
+• Matchday 1 was Austria's first victory at a major finals since a 2-1 defeat of the United States in the 1990 World Cup group stage.

 • Franco Foda's side booked their place at UEFA EURO 2020 as Group G runners-up behind Poland, winning six of their ten qualifiers (D1 L3).
 They lost their first two matches and, with their finals place already secured, the last, 1-0 in Latvia.